matejkvassay/llm-paper-reading/flan.md

 Noteworthy result is study on multiple model sizes where instruction fine-tuning on model with 8B parameters or less actually decreased the performance on unseen 0-shot inference task.
 One suspected reason can be catastrophic forgetting caused by capacity of these smaller models being filled by the instruction tasks however it’s not evaluated.

 ### Conclusion
-This influential FLAN paper has proven hypothesis, that instruction fine-tuning is beneficial for 0-shot inference and laid solid basis for it’s wide-spread adaption we can observe today.
+Authors of this paper have successfully proven their hypothesis that instruction fine-tuning is beneficial for 0-shot inference.
 ---

 [Back to title page](README.md)